Non-local boundary energy forms for quasidiscs: Codimension gap and approximation: Introduction

 In Theorem \ref{T:Moscoboundary} we prove a result that contains the Mosco convergence, \cite{Mosco94}, of the forms $\mathcal{Q}^1_n$ to $\mathcal{Q}^1$ as a very special case.
 Since the boundaries and measures give rise to varying Hilbert spaces, we formulate it in the framework of \cite{KuwaeShioya03}, see \cite[Definition 2.11]{KuwaeShioya03} or Appendix \ref{S:Notions}.
-The proof of Theorem \ref{T:Moscoboundary} is based on a variant of an averaging method originally used in \cite{Hinz09} for $d$-sets, related results can be found in \cite{HinzTeplyaev15, MoscoVivaldi07, PostSimmer21}.
-Here we extend the method from \cite{Hinz09} beyond $d$-sets.
-In particular, $\Gamma$ does not have to be a Koch snowflake curve: In \cite[Theorem 1.2]{Rohde01} it was shown how to construct measures with refined doubling conditions for any quasicircle, see \cite{Wu98} for related arguments.
+Related results can be found in \cite{HinzTeplyaev15, MoscoVivaldi07, PostSimmer21}.
+Our proof of Theorem \ref{T:Moscoboundary} is both a non-trivial extension and a non-uniform refinement of an averaging method used in \cite{Hinz09}.
+There the method was applied to $d$-sets.
+Here the curve $\Gamma$ is an arbitrary quasicircle, which may have parts of different Hausdorff dimensions.
+In \cite[Theorem 1.2]{Rohde01} it was shown how to construct measures with refined doubling conditions for any quasicircle, see \cite{Wu98} for related arguments.
 Because these refined doubling conditions are just what a suitable trace theorem requires, \cite[Theorem 1]{Jonsson94}, we can formulate Theorem \ref{T:Moscoboundary} for non-local energy forms on more general quasicircles.
-Its proof does not make a direct use of quasiconformal parametrizations, but of metric consequences, \cite{Ahlfors63, Lehto87, MartioSarvas79, Vaisala88}.
+In particular, $\Gamma$ does not have to be a Koch snowflake curve.
+The proof of Theorem \ref{T:Moscoboundary} does not make a direct use of quasiconformal parametrizations, but of metric consequences, \cite{Ahlfors63, Lehto87, MartioSarvas79, Vaisala88}.
 The approximation of energy forms on closed quasidiscs, \cite{Gehring82}, by similar energy forms on closed polygonal domains is verified in Theorem \ref{T:MoscoWentzell}.
 Intermediate results are Theorem \ref{T:adhoc}, where we provide a possible construction of approximating polygonal $(\varepsilon,\infty)$-uniform domains with common parameter $\varepsilon>0$, and Theorem \ref{T:Mosco}, where we show the Mosco convergence of Dirichlet integrals on these domains.
 The convergence of solutions to elliptic and parabolic problems with non-local boundary conditions on approximating polygonal domains to corresponding solutions on limit quasidiscs is observed in Theorems \ref{T:ellipticstability} and \ref{T:parabolicstability} respectively.

 We proceed as follows: In Section \ref{S:Quasi} we state and discuss our standing assumptions.
 In Section \ref{S:Polygons} we investigate sequences of approximating polygonal curves and measures defined by averaging.
 We introduce non-local energy forms on quasicircles and polygonal curves in Section \ref{S:Non-local} and prove their Mosco-convergence in Section \ref{S:Moscoboundary}.
 Section \ref{S:Disks} contains an approximation scheme for quasidiscs in terms of polygonal $(\varepsilon,\infty)$-uniform domains.
 In Sections \ref{S:Mosco}, \ref{S:MoscoWentzell} and \ref{S:Apps} we provide results on the Mosco-convergence of Dirichlet integrals and superpositions and show brief applications to elliptic and parabolic equations.